 The newly uncovered areas of the Dead Sea have become riddled with sinkholes.
 Evaporating freshwater pools are breaking down salt deposits, creating "holes" and destabilizing the ground, leading to sinkholes.
 Various remedies have been proposed, including multibillion-dollar canals connecting the Dead Sea to the Mediterranean or Red seas.
 One scientist has theorized that a point of equilibrium will inevitably be reached, as the sea will become too salty to further evaporate [source: Anderson].
 But by then, the Dead Sea will be about one-third of its early 21st century size, and in the meantime, resorts around the sea have struggled with receding waters and the unstable, sinkhole-laden earth left behind.

-For more information about sinkholes and other related topics, please explore the links on the next page.
+For more information about sinkholes and other related topics, please explore the links that follow.

 More Great Links